lilacsnacc/lilacsnacc.github.io/README.md

 This portfolio has indeed been a big project of mine.

 For this portfolio site, I tried to show off a bunch of my favorite tech.
-From the beginning, you can see that I know how to use React, Vite, and MUI (MaterialUI)
+From the beginning, you can see that I know how to use React (TypeScript), Vite, and MUI (MaterialUI)

 I also made sure to use AWS technologies, and separately, their new rival, Supabase!
 There are a few other fun bits, but that's it for the summary.
-From here it gets technical
+From here it gets technical:

 ## React, Vite, & MUI: